Shawon00s/SceneIt/README.md

 # 🎬 SceneIt

 SceneIt is a modern movie discovery mobile application built with React Native, Expo, and Node.js.
-Di   ├── components/                  # Reusable UI components
-   │   ├── MovieCard.tsx           # Movie card component
-   │   ├── SaveButton.tsx          # Save movie button
-   │   ├── SearchBar.tsx           # Search input component
-   │   └── StarRating.tsx          # 5-star rating componenter popular movies, search for your favorites, save movies to watch later, and get personalized recommendations.
+Discover popular movies, search for your favorites, save movies to watch later, and get personalized recommendations.

 ## 📱 Features